makwingchi/Ford_GoBike_Trips_Prediction/README.md

 <img src="final_markdown_files/figure-html/unnamed-chunk-23-1.png" width="50%" /><img src="final_markdown_files/figure-html/unnamed-chunk-23-2.png" width="50%" />

 ### 5.4.2.
-Across neighborhoods{#link19}
+Across neighborhoods
 To calculate MAE by each neighborhood, for each of the two test sets, we take the mean of absolute error for every neighborhood in the given days.

 The evaluation approach we apply here is similar to the one used towards stations.
 The only difference is that we measure the mean of departure/arrival rather than the sum of departure/arrival as in the previous section.
 The mean of departure/arrival here means the average number of observed values per station per hour.
 The reason why we use this metric is that the number of bikeshare stations in each neighborhood varies considerably from one another, probably resulting in a bias in the total number of departure/arrival in neighborhoods.

-The four scatter plots below suggest that our models°Ø performances are consistent across neighborhoods whichever test set we use.
+The four scatter plots below suggest that our models‚Äô performances are consistent across neighborhoods whichever test set we use.
 It indicates both models are generalizable not only across stations but also across neighborhoods.

 ```r
 glm1.1PredValues %>%